overture-stack/docs/website/docs/Standards/01-Software/01-Readme.md

----
-sidebar_label: ReadMe
----

-# `ReadMe.md`
+# ReadMe

 All Overture repositories have a `README.md` file stored in the root directory of the project.
-This standardized README template is broken down as follows:

-1. **Project Overview**: High-level summary of what the project does, its relationship to the broader Overture platform, and any relevant software components or related projects.

-2. **Repository Structure**: An explanation of the repository's structure, using a diagram to illustrate the organization of directories and files (see https://tree.nathanfriend.io/).

-3. **Local Development**: Information on development tools, system dependencies, setup instructions, and links to relevant information not suitable for the conciseness of a readme but needed for local development.

-4. **Documentation**: Links our more detailed developer docs, platform guides, and other resources to help users understand how to work with and configure the software.

-5. **Support & Contribution**: Encourages users to get involved by reporting issues, making contributions, and connecting on the Overture Slack channel.

-6. **Related Software**: A table about related Overture components and their descriptions.

 <details>
   <summary><b>Click here for our templated readme.md</b></summary>